New cases of super-flares on slowly rotating solar-type stars and large amplitude super-flares in G- and M-type main-sequence stars: Introduction

 As claimed by \citet{Schaefer00} they identified nine cases of super-flares involving $10^{33}$ to $10^{38}$ ergs on main sequence Sun-like stars.
 Sun-like means that stars are on or near the main-sequence, have spectral class from F8 to G8, are single (or have a very distant binary companion).
 The super-flare energy estimation by \citet{Schaefer00} was based on photometric methods.

 \citet{Nogami14} reported the results of high dispersion spectroscopy of two 'super-flare stars', KIC 9766237, and KIC 9944137 using Subaru/HDS telescope.
 These two stars are G-type main sequence stars, and have rotation periods of 21.8 days, and 25.3 days, respectively.
 Their spectroscopic results confirmed that these stars have stellar parameters similar to those of the Sun in terms of the effective temperature, surface gravity, and metallicity.
 By using the absorption line of Ca II 8542, the average strength of the magnetic field on the surface of these stars was estimated to be 1-20 G. The super-flare energy estimation by \citet{Nogami14} was based semi-empirical method based on magnetic energy density times volume of flare.
 These results claim that the spectroscopic properties of these super-flare stars are very close to those of the Sun, and support the hypothesis that the Sun may have a super-flare.
+What causes super-flares is an open issue and many theories exist to explain their origin. \citet{Karak2020} have shown that sun-like slowly rotating stars, having anti-solar differential rotation, i.e. when equatorial regions of the star rotate slower than the polar regions, can produce a very strong magnetic field and that could be a possible explanation for the superflare.
+It is the anti-solar differential rotation that can produce strong fields in slowly rotating stars.
+A study conducted by \citet{Karak2020} focus on mean-field kinematic dynamo modeling to investigate the behaviour of large-scale magnetic fields in different stars with varying rotation periods.
+They specifically consider two cases: stars with rotation periods larger than 30 days, which exhibit antisolar differential rotation (DR), and stars with rotation periods shorter than 30 days, which exhibit solar-like DR. The study supports the possible existence of antisolar differential rotation in slowly rotating stars and suggests that these stars may exhibit unusually enhanced magnetic fields and potentially produce cycles that are prone to the occurrence of super-flares.
+In general the transition from solar to anti-solar differential rotation happens somewhere around the Rossby number of unity.
+For the Sun, it is obviously solar-like, but when the rotation rate decreases, one expects to have an anti-solar differential rotation.
+This robust transition has been seen in many numerical simulations. \citet{Karak2015}, for example, using global MHD convection simulations, consistently find anti-solar differential rotation when the star rotates slowly.